 There are a couple of other “seating” options.
 Between the communal table and the food counter are a pair of a standing-room only tables, while right at the back, at the top of the L, are two two-person tables, La Bottega Milanese’s best option if you want an intimate space.

 All that remains is the coffee.
 This is provided by a pair of shiny Kees van der Westen Mirage Veloce espresso machines (although, in fairness, I’ve yet to see a Kees van der Westen machine that isn’t extremely shiny) which are towards the back on their own counter on the right-hand side.
-The house-blend is from Grumpy Mule in Holmfirth, south of Huddersfield.
+The house-blend is now from Dark Woods, located in the West Yorkshire Pennines.
 This is supported by a regularly-rotating guest espresso, from an array of roasters, including local boys North Star, while there’s bulk-brew filter, with hand-pour filter on Sundays, when the pace is more relaxed.
 On the last Sunday of the month, La Bottega Milanese hosts free coffee-cuppings.

 I tried the split shot, substituting a flat white for the more traditional cappuccino.
 As a straight espresso, I loved the house-blend, finding it smooth and dark, with a touch of bitterness, reminiscent of old school espresso at its best.
 It’s a great all-round coffee, also going well in milk, which is rare.
 In the flat white, it was very smooth, although I’d have preferred a double shot or perhaps a piccolo to let the coffee come through a little more.